 Snuggle Together During Sleigh Rides and Dogsled Rides

 Taking a ride in a horse-drawn sleigh or one pulled by dogs is a fun treat for the whole family.
 Plus it involves very little work on your part.
 Cuddle up together under a warm blanket and enjoy the ride.
-You can find dogsled rides at Squaw Valley and Breckenridge and horse-drawn sleigh rides at Park City.
+You can find dogsled rides at Palisades Tahoe and Breckenridge and horse-drawn sleigh rides at Park City.
 Keystone offers both dinner and scenic sleigh rides.
 Beaver Creek offers open-air sleigh rides to dinner in an on-mountain cabin, complete with fireworks views on Thursday nights.
 You can find dogsled and sleigh rides near Heavenly as well.

 Take a Snowcat to Dinner

 At Aspen Snowmass or Beaver Creek you can ride a Snowcat up the mountain for a family-friendly dinner on the mountain.
 The kids will love the ride.
 Foodies will love the unique dinner.

 Many ski areas offer museums, from the Heber Valley Railroad Museum near Park City to the Alf Engen Ski Museum in Park City to the Olympic Museum at Palisades Tahoe.
 Vail is home to the Colorado Ski & Snowboard Museum Hall of Fame in the village.

 It also has a Nature Discovery Center filled with fun exhibits at the top of the Eagle Bahn Gondola.
 Breckenridge boasts both a mountaintop children’s museum and an underground gold mine tour.

 If you are traveling over a holiday period, be sure to inquire about holiday entertainment, like skiing with Santa, New Years Eve fireworks/parties, or even egg hunts in the spring.
 Don your beads for Mardi Gras in Breckenridge.